Invasion of Privacy

-The flurry of activity for the emcee, born Belcalis Almanzar, is happening because her debut album Invasion of Privacy arrived on Friday.
-She’s finally coming with a full length official major label product — she’s previously released multiple mixtapes – to take advantage of the massive success of her 2017 summer dominating single “Bodak Yellow.”
+Invasion of Privacy, the debut album of the emcee born Belcalis Almanzar, has arrived.
+She's finally coming out with a full-length official major-label product — she's previously released multiple mixtapes – to take advantage of the massive success of her 2017 summer-dominating single "Bodak Yellow."

 But Invasion of Privacy demonstrates the opposite.
-The album opens with the sounds of sirens and the ominous battle rap “Get Up 10,” an intense unrelenting statement of purpose that takes a page out of the playbook of “Dreams & Nightmares,” the signature song by Philadelphia rapper Meek Mill (who Cardi B. toured with last year) that’s become more popular than ever since the Philadelphia Eagles and 76ers adopted it.
+The album opens with the sounds of sirens and the ominous battle rap "Get Up 10," an intense, unrelenting statement of purpose that takes a page out of the playbook of "Dreams & Nightmares," the signature song by Philadelphia rapper Meek Mill (whom Cardi B toured with last year) that's become more popular than ever since the Philadelphia Eagles and 76ers adopted it.

-Privacy is packed with featured guests, and Cardi occasionally risks taking a back seat on her own album, particularly on “Drip,” which features her fiance Kiari “Offset” Cephus, who she got engaged to at the Powerhouse concert at the Wells Fargo Center in October, as well as his fellow rappers in Georgia trio Migos.
+Privacy is packed with featured guests, and Cardi occasionally risks taking a backseat on her own album, particularly on "Drip," which features her fiance, Kiari "Offset" Cephus, to whom she got engaged at the Powerhouse concert at the Wells Fargo Center in October, as well as his fellow rappers in the Georgia trio Migos.

-The presence of multiple producers and stars-in-their-own right on Privacy, though, also allows Cardi to showcase her versatility, whether slowing the pace as she lets her man know she well aware of their transgressions in “Be Careful” and “Thru Your Phone,” or extolling to power of positive thinking with Chance the Rapper on “Best Life.”
+The presence of multiple producers and stars in their own right on Privacy, though, also allows Cardi to showcase her versatility, whether slowing the pace as she lets her man know she's well aware of his transgressions in "Be Careful" and "Thru Your Phone," or extolling the power of positive thinking with Chance the Rapper on "Best Life."

-As Privacy comes to a close, she exerts her independence on “I Do,” a collaboration with SZA, the North Jersey alt-R&B songwriter who was another one of 2017 breakout acts.
-After announcing that she’s “so good, I scream my own name during sex,” the rapper has a last word for the haters who expected her time on center stage to be up by now: “They said that by now I’d be finished, hard to tell / My little 15 minutes lasting long as hell.”
-Indeed they are, with no indication of stopping.
+As Privacy comes to a close, she exerts her independence on "I Do," a collaboration with SZA, the North Jersey alt-R&B songwriter who was another of 2017's breakout acts.
+After announcing that she's "so good, I scream my own name during sex," the rapper has a last word for the haters who expected her time on center stage to be up by now: "They said that by now I'd be finished, hard to tell / My little 15 minutes lasting long as hell."
+Indeed they are, with no indication of stopping. — Dan DeLuca